PFC-Validator/terra-rust/README.md

 # Contribute
 Feel free to submit patches/comments/Pull Requests.

-We have also setup a [Discord](https://discord.gg/zKVWs4HhJD) channel to discuss this, and other PFC things
+We have also set up a [Discord](https://discord.gg/zKVWs4HhJD) channel to discuss this, and other PFC things